If you are behind a corporate proxy or firewall, the Google Cloud CLI might not be able to access the internet with its default settings.

 gcloud config set proxy/type [PROXY_TYPE] gcloud config set proxy/address [PROXY_IP_ADDRESS] gcloud config set proxy/port [PROXY_PORT]

-- Cloud SDK supports the following values for
+- The gcloud CLI supports the following values for

 PROXY_IP_ADDRESSis the hostname or IP address of where the proxy can be reached.